4

 2

 • you don't think writing 'project' might cause it to be misconstrued as a personal or school project, rather than production quality sites?
-Jun 6, 2017 at 20:32
+Commented Jun 6, 2017 at 20:32

 • @mohammadchughtai You think project manager sounds like some person who manages some kid's homework in school?
 Project is an absolutely fine professional term.